New Mexico Speed Test Tool

 1. Connect Your Laptop

-Connect your laptop to the router with an Ethernet lan cable and run a test.
+Connect your laptop to the router with an Ethernet LAN cable and run a test.
 This will give you a baseline for your internet connection speed.

 2. Test Over Wi-Fi

-Run the same test connected only to the Wi-Fi.
+Run the same test connected only to Wi-Fi.
 If these results are the same as the wired test, your Wi-Fi is not a bottleneck.

 3. Close Unnecessary Applications